 At first, the players thought they were shorting stupidity.
 But the climax of the movie arrived at 88:00 and 93:00 with scenes where Baum and Burry had the come-to-Jesus moment in which they realized the whole system was based on criminal fraud, rigging, and infestations, not just stupidity.
 It invalidates the bogus Hanlon’s Razor.
 This totally transcends to the present to an nth degree.
 The scene in Las Vegas, when Baum is speaking with the Merill Lynch mole about conflicts of interest and open criminality, should be replayed and etched into the psyche of all truth seekers.

 Even when the market broke, the too-big-to-fail banksters froze market pricing until they could unload on Aunt Millie.
 Burry realized his grueling wait was over when the crooks at Goldman Sachs finally called him to start offering a real market.
-This was done after the fact, with no discounting ahead of time.
+This was done after the fact, with no price discovery discounting ahead of time.
 This lesson applies today more than ever.

 At 112:00, Mark Baum gives a classic speech on systemic fraud saying ultimately it was the “small people who pay for this.”
 At 117:00, Micheal Burry’s message as he closed down his fund after big profits is also one for the ages.